webaware/eway-payment-gateway/readme.txt

 == Changelog ==

+= 3.4.0, soon... =

+* added: some precautionary XSS prevention
+* changed: some code refactoring for easier maintenance

 = 3.3.0 [2014-11-07] =
 * fixed: force Events Manager bookings form AJAX url and form action to use HTTPS if forcing SSL for events with bookings
 * fixed: WooCommerce 2.0.20 settings backwards compatibility